odinuv/web/articles/web-applications/rest-api.md

 documentation (a HTTP server) with active endpoints that react to described HTTP methods and return defined example data.
 Mock is useful when you develop the frontend (JavaScript functionality) before or in parallel with real backend.

+{: .note}
+Apiary service provides API mock out-of-the-box on their servers.
+For Swagger mock, you have to download a tool.
+You can also use API documentation to generate skeleton of your application.

 ## Summary
 The *REST API* is basically a web application without user interface that is used by other applications (like purely JavaScript clients or other backend applications) to store, retrieve or modify data or to perform some other actions.